Grue-2/Projects/README.md

 whitens its output, the scripts default setting will von Neumann the output again just in case.

-those spit out bits are stored in a buffer then written to a keyfile.
+Those spit out entropy bits are stored in a buffer then written to a keyfile.

 ### User guide